Super Mario Land: Gameplay

-Development
+Development and release

 Super Mario Land was developed by Nintendo R&D1 and published by Nintendo in 1989 as a launch game for its Game Boy handheld console.
 Nintendo CEO Hiroshi Yamauchi believed that fun games promote console sales, so when the company created the Game Boy, he wanted a fun game featuring Nintendo's mascot, Mario.
 The task came to Nintendo R&D1, a development team led by Game Boy inventor Gunpei Yokoi.
-Yokoi had previously created the Game & Watch series and worked with his protégé, Shigeru Miyamoto, on the game that invented Mario, Donkey Kong.
+Yokoi had previously created the Game & Watch series and worked with his protégé, Shigeru Miyamoto, on the game that introduced Mario, Donkey Kong.
 Super Mario Land is the fourth Super Mario game, the first portable Mario game, and the first in the series to be made without Miyamoto.

 Absent Miyamoto's direction, the development team used elements new and inconsistent with the series as Super Mario Land shrunk elements of the series to fit the portable device's small screen.
 Yokoi, the head of R&D1, served as producer, and Satoru Okada served as director.
 They had previously developed Metroid (1986) and Kid Icarus (1986) together, and the two subsequently designed the Game Boy—Yokoi on its industrial design, and Okada on its engineering.
 Their Super Mario Land was planned as the portable console's showcase title until Henk Rogers brought Tetris to Nintendo of America and convinced Minoru Arakawa that the addictive computer game would help Nintendo reach the largest audience.
 The company subsequently chose to bundle Tetris with every Game Boy purchase.

 The Game Boy was released in Japan in April 1989, North America in July, and Europe in September 1990, and Super Mario Land became a launch game.
-Its official first release was on April 21, 1989, in Japan, and its North American release followed in August.
-About 22 years later, Super Mario Land was released for the Nintendo 3DS via Virtual Console on June 6, 2011, as one of its opening games.
+Its official first release was on April 21, 1989, in Japan, and its North American release followed on August 1.
+On June 6, 2011, Super Mario Land was released for the Nintendo 3DS Virtual Console as one of the first titles for the service.
 Its new features include an increased size (about 60 percent zoom) and an optional "shades of green" color palette to match the effect of the original Game Boy's monochrome.
+The game was re-released on the Nintendo Classics service for Nintendo Switch on May 15, 2024.